GoTolstoy/tolstoy-toly-kb/products/play/product/affiliate/can-i-put-an-affiliate-link-to-the-tolstoy-logo.md

 ## Can I put an affiliate link to the Tolstoy logo?

-Currently, we only support sharing the affiliate link via social media.
-If you have any further questions or need assistance with affiliate marketing, please feel free to reach out to our head of affiliates, Nimrod, at nimrod@gotolstoy.com
+You can share your affiliate link on social media or in any other way you prefer, but we do not support putting an affiliate link on the Tolstoy logo.
+If you have any questions or need help with affiliate marketing, you can contact our head of affiliates, Nimrod, at nimrod@gotolstoy.com.